rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 Naming of data structures/enums and their fields/variants must follow names used in Bitcoin Core, with the following exceptions:
-- the case should follow Rust standards (i.e. PascalCase for types and snake_case for fields and variants);
+- The case should follow Rust standards (i.e. PascalCase for types and snake_case for fields and variants).
-- omit `C`-prefixes.
+- Omit `C`-prefixes.
-- if function `foo` needs a private helper function, use `foo_internal`.
+- If function `foo` needs a private helper function, use `foo_internal`.

 ### Upgrading dependencies